katmore/psr-http-message/README.md

 # psr7-http
-"bare-bones" PSR-7 compliant HTTP messaging library
+A [PSR-7](https://www.php-fig.org/psr/psr-7/) compliant HTTP messaging library.

 ## Features
  * **Implementation Neutral**
-    > I have attempted to make this useful out-of-the-box, but at the same time, neutral to the actual implementation of executing the HTTP requests and obtaining the responses.
+    > I have attempted to make this useful out-of-the-box, while being as neutral as possible as to the actual details of executing the HTTP requests and obtaining the responses.

 ## Q&A